Skip to main content

 Laparoscopy

 Laparoscopy is a type of surgery.
 The doctor puts a thin tube with a light and a small video camera on the end (a laparoscope) into a small incision (cut) in the front of your abdomen (belly) to look at the gallbladder, liver, and other nearby organs and tissues.
-(Sometimes more than one cut is made.)
-This is usually done in the operating room while drugs are used to put you into a deep sleep and not feel pain (general anesthesia) during the surgery.
+Sometimes more than one cut is made.
+This is usually done in the operating room with general anesthesia (drugs are used to put you into a deep sleep and not feel pain during the surgery).

 Biopsy

-If imaging tests show a tumor in the gallbladder and there are no clear signs that it has spread, the doctor may decide to proceed directly to surgery and treat the tumor as a gallbladder cancer.
+If imaging tests show a tumor in the gallbladder and there are no clear signs that it has spread, the doctor might decide to proceed directly to surgery to remove the suspected gallbladder tumor.
 (See Surgery for Gallbladder Cancer.)
 In this case, the gallbladder is checked for cancer after it's been removed.

-Needle biopsy: If the cancer is too big or has spread to much to be removed with surgery, a needle biopsy may be done to confirm the diagnosis and help guide treatment.
-For this test, a thin, hollow needle is put in through the skin and into the tumor without making a cut in the skin.
-(The skin is numbed first with a local anesthetic.)
+Needle biopsy: If the cancer is too big or has spread too much to be removed with surgery, a needle biopsy may be done to confirm the diagnosis and help guide treatment.
+For this test, the skin is numbed with a local anesthetic, and a thin, hollow needle is put in through the skin and into the tumor without making a cut in the skin.
 The needle is usually guided into place using ultrasound or CT scans.
 When the images show that the needle is in the tumor, cells and/or fluid are drawn into the needle and sent to the lab to be tested.

-For more information on biopsies and how samples are tested, see Testing Biopsy and Cytology Specimens for Cancer.
+For more information on biopsies and how samples are tested, see Biopsy and Cytology Tests.

 The American Cancer Society medical and editorial content team